hhaji/Applied-Machine-Learning/Images/README.md

-# Images of Main TextBooks
+# Images of Main TextBooks & Data Fallacies to Avoid